Lease Abstraction Software: How AI Cuts 90% of the Work (2026 Guide)

 What is lease abstraction?

 Lease abstraction is the process of extracting key business terms — rent amounts, escalation clauses, renewal dates, tenant obligations — from a commercial lease and organizing them into a structured summary.
-This summary (the abstract) makes it possible to compare leases, track critical dates, and feed data into accounting systems without re-reading the full document every time.
+This abstract makes it possible to compare leases, track critical dates, and feed data into accounting systems without re-reading the full document every time.

 How does AI lease abstraction work?